-Online learning is provided through Blackboard Vista, an electronic environment that includes a gradebook, discussion board, and Web-based access to course materials.
+Online learning is provided through Blackboard Vista, an electronic environment that includes a grade book, discussion board, and Web-based access to course materials.
 These materials may range from simple text files and Web links to PowerPoint presentations, audio files, videos and simulations.

 The faculty at MCC is composed of experienced educators who are known for providing individual guidance.
 They provide an electronic environment that encourages student-to-student interaction.
-Whether it is through discussions, chat or group projects, the MCC faculty will provide a rich and rewarding experience.
+Whether it is through discussions, chat or group projects, the MCC faculty provide a rich and rewarding experience.

-Federal Financial Aid may be available to you as an online student at MCC.
-Information is detailed in a brochure that is available from the Financial Aid office (call 860-512-3380) or online at www.ctdlc.org/FinancialAid/index. html through the Connecticut Distance Learning Consortium.
+Federal financial aid may be available to you as an online student at MCC.
+Information is detailed in a brochure that is available from the Financial Aid office.

-Textbooks for online courses may be purchased from the campus bookstore.
-You may order textbooks online from the bookstore at: www.efollett.com.
+Textbooks for online courses may be purchased from the campus bookstore, or you may order textbooks online at: www.efollett.com.